oksanaivashko/terraform_vpc_automation/README.md

 # Terraform VPC Automation
-# Create a VPC step by step in GUI
+# VPC step by step in GUI

 - Select a region where you want your VPC to be create.